paalskjetne/PuckTest/README.md

 # PuckTest
 First test on Web-Bluethooth with Espruino.

+<b> Remember that you can only have ONE of the HTML files open at any time </b>

 The first test turns the LED on the unit on and off: https://paalskjetne.github.io/PuckTest/test.html